Decentralized Pure Exchange Processes on Networks: Further numerical examples

+In this section we discuss some additional numerical examples on networks with 3 nodes.
 We have three agents with Cobb-Douglas utility function with constant return to scale: $U_i(x)=x_1^{\alpha_i}x_2^{1-\alpha_i}$.
 Call $\alpha_i$ the exponent of the utility function for agent $i$, and $x_i(0)=(x_{i,1}, x_{i,2})$ the initial allocation for agent $i$.
-The probability space is represented by a unitary 2-simplex, where the barycentric coordinates of a point represent the probability triple $(p_1, p_2, p_3)$.
+The network is represented by a unitary 2-simplex, where the barycentric coordinates of a point represent the weight of each edge.

-Each point in the simplex is associated with a different color: red for the point $(1,0,0)$, blue for $(0,1,0)$, green for $(0,0,1)$.
-The probability simplex is represented as a color gradient of blue, red and green: each point has a different color, and starting from the three vertices they fade into each other, in a way that the magnitude of the component of blue, red and green in a color is proportional to the magnitude of the corresponding vertex coordinate.
-The (barycentric) coordinates of each point in the simplex represent the probability each agent is picked to trade.
-Every such point is mapped to a weighted graph according to the matching mechanism defined in Section \ref{para:network}: given the probabilities $(p_1,p_2,p_3)$, the edge between agents $(i,j)$ has weight $(p_i+p_j)/2$.

-The triangle on the right of Figure \ref{fig:simplex} shows this mapping: a point on the probability simplex is mapped to a point of the same color on the simplex of topologies.
-Notice that according to the matching rule above, in the extreme cases where the probability for one agent is 1 and the others' are zero (any of the three vertices of the probability simplex) the corresponding graph is a weighted star, where the agent with $p_i=1$ is the core.
-All the other points in the simplex correspond to weighted complete graph.
-So the topology simplex has vertices $(0.5,0.5,0), (0,0.5,0.5), (0.5,0,0.5)$.

 Let us start from the example in Figure \ref{fig:simp}.
-For the same case, figure \ref{fig:ut_sim} shows the projections of the set of equilibria on the planes of the utility of two agents respectively, and makes the diffeomorphism more evident.
+For the same case, figure \ref{fig:ut_sim} shows the projections of the set of equilibria on the planes of the utility of two agents respectively, and makes the homeomorphism more evident.

 Agent 3 has the highest initial endowment, and ends up having the highest level of utility in all the possible cases, ranging from 3.315 in its minimum, when the network is a star in which agent 2 is the core (blue vertex), to 3.330 in its maximum (when agent 3 is the core of the star).
 From this we can infer that the trade with agent 1 is the most advantageous for agent 3, as well as for agent 2, as also her utility hits the minimum point when she cannot trade with 3, and then increases when they trade on networks in which most of the interactions are between 2 and 3 (there is higher weight on this edge, as represented in the blue area).
 Clearly there is an asymptote in the growth of agent 1 utility moving towards a star in which agent 3 is the core (green area) and viceversa for agent 3 moving towards a star for which 1 is the core (red area).
 Looking at Figure \ref{fig:ut_sim}, utility of agent 1 is represented on the $x$ axis, and utility of agent 3 on $z$ axis: the figure has a twist in correspondence of the green area, where the utility of 1 stabilises around 2.430 and utility of 3 steeply increases till its maximum, while in correspondence of the red area utility of 1 stabilises around 3.330 while utility of 1 reaches its maximum.